ClearBlade/Machine-Learning-Node-Libraries/README.md

      ```
         require("@babel/polyfill")
      ```
-     If it is not install on your machine run the command ``` npm i @babel/polyfill ``` You can now execute the ``` cb-dev-kit build ``` command to Transpile.
+     If it is not installed on your machine run the command ``` npm i @babel/polyfill ```.
      (Note: These options might not work for all the NPM Packages).

+     You can now execute the ``` cb-dev-kit build ``` command to Transpile.

 6. Push all changes back to your system
 ```
    https://github.com/ClearBlade/cb-cli
 ```
-7. Go to the platform and see if the library code has been transpiled.
-[Create](https://docs.clearblade.com/v/4/code/) a new code service and copy the code inside the *execute() function* of your library in the code service.
+7. Go to the platform and check if the library code has been transpiled.
+[Create](https://docs.clearblade.com/v/4/code/) a new code service.
+Add the library which was created earlier to the code service.

+8. Finally, copy the code inside the *execute() function* (execute() is the Function Name in my example) of your library in the code service.

 ## Usage